 - Pain and suffering

 Our team provides free case evaluations for collision victims, and we handle cases on a contingency-fee basis.
 Our fee structure means that your current financial situation does not dictate your ability to acquire our services.
-You pay nothing unless we recover damages for you, and our fee comes out of this financial recovery.
+We will not charge you unless we are successful in recovering damages for you, and our fee will be deducted from this financial recovery.

 If you suffered injuries in a semi-truck accident in Alabama, Arkansas, Louisiana, or Mississippi, the Morris Bart law firm is here to help.
-Call (800) 537-8185 today to get started.
+Call us today to get started.

 Questions?Call (800) 537-8185

 to find a Morris Bart office near you.